oritomov/cdc/README.md

 Even though communication with VAG's CD Changers is pretty well documented, I couldn't find any information about communication between my HU and the AI.
 This is what I surveyed.

 The HU sends I2C/TWI signals to AI on 960 Hz (or sort of) to the address 0x40.
 ON is two bytes 0xA1 and 0x21, OFF is same bytes back order.
 Other signals what I riddle are from '^', 'v', '>>' and '<<' buttons hold and release.
-There is two more signals, one when HU doesn't like communication - I called "Cancel", and one more, what HU sends it from time to time instead of OFF.
+There are two more signals, one when HU doesn't like communication - I called "Cancel", and one more, what HU sends it from time to time instead of OFF.

 #### OFF